hcd-outreach/research/insight/statements.md

 ## Theme: Payment

-1. Pre-determined options for recommended donation amounts help people pick the amount to donate.
+1. Predetermined options for recommended donation amounts help people pick the amount to donate.
 2. Donating available change at the end of a supermarket checkout is a frictionless way to donate.
 3. People don't like to talk about how much they have donated.
 4. People find it difficult to gauge monetary amounts, preferring "all you can eat" deals.
 5. Parting with available change is decreasing in popularity as society moves towards away from cash for every day transactions.
 6. Recurring donations are effective in the short term, but often lead to cancellation.
 7. The thought of cancelling a recurring donation has put people off donating in the first place.

 ### Insight

 1. People find it difficult to gauge how much to donate.
 2. People find it easy to discard change, but this is a challenge in a cashless society.
 3. Recurring transactions are particularly hard to assess and the idea of cancelation introduces friction into the donation process.

 ### How might we